Post-column oxidation–reduction reactor explained

 Chemical reactions

-The reactions are faster compared to the time scales of typical chromatography, resulting in manageable peak broadening and tailing.
-Elements other than carbon are not ionized in the hydrogen and oxygen flames of the FID and thus do not contribute to the FID signal.
+The reactions are fast compared to the time scales typical of gas chromatography, resulting in manageable peak broadening and tailing.
+Elements other than carbon, as CH4, are not ionized in the flame and thus do not contribute to the FID signal.

 Effect on the FID